emanjon/draft-mattsson-cfrg-aes-gcm-sst/draft-mattsson-cfrg-aes-gcm-sst.md

 The GCM-SST tag_length SHOULD NOT be smaller than 4 bytes and cannot be larger than 16 bytes.
 Let ℓ = (P_MAX + A_MAX) / 16 + 1.
 When tag_length < 128 - log2(ℓ) bits, the worst-case forgery probability is bounded by ≈ 1 / 2<sup>tag_length</sup> {{Nyberg}}.
 The tags in the AEAD algorithms listed in {{instances}} therefore achieve near-ideal forgery probabilities.
 This is significantly better than GCM, where the security level is only tag_length - log2(ℓ) bits {{GCM}}.
 For a graph of the forgery probability, refer to Fig. 3 in {{Inoue}}.
 For 128-bit tags and long messages, the forgery probability is not close to ideal and similar to GCM {{GCM}}.
 If tag verification fails, the plaintext and expected_tag MUST NOT be given as output.
 In GCM-SST, the full_tag is independent of the specified tag length unless the application explicitly incorporates tag length into the keystream or the nonce.

 The expected number of forgeries, when tag_length < 128 - log2(ℓ) bits, depends on the keystream generator.
+For block ciphers in counter mode, it is determined by the birthday bound, with AES-based ciphers particularly constrained by their narrow 128-bit block size.
 Assuming a sufficiently large key size such that brute-force key-recovery attacks can be neglected, a strong integrity mechanism should satisfy

 {: style=""}
 * E(F) ≈ v / 2<sup>tag_length</sup>   ,